-Some hot springs are so good you never forget them.
-For me, the Zao Dairotenburo Hot Spring in Yamagata prefecture is one of those.
-A decade has passed since my trip there, but I can still remember thinking to myself excitedly, “So this is what a real onsen is like!” as the sulphuric hot spring smell became stronger and stronger and started to permeate the taxi as we ascended the mountain.
+Some Japanese hot springs are so good you never forget them.
+For me, the Zao Onsen Dairotenburo in Yamagata Prefecture is one of those.
+A decade has passed since my trip there, but I can still remember thinking to myself excitedly, “So this is what a real onsen is like!”

 What I saw upon arrival, was beyond my expectations.
-While famous throughout the country, Zao Dairotenburo Hot Spring has managed to resist modernization into a busy tourist attraction.
+Zao Dairotenburo Hot Spring has managed to resist modernization into a busy tourist attraction.
 In fact, you would hardly believe it is one of the most famous hot springs in Yamagata!
 This makes Zao Onsen Dairotenburo more relaxing that other crowded hot springs in Japan.

 The Zao Dairotenburo Hot Spring is open from mid-April to the end of November.
-You will be mesmerized by either fresh verdure or golden foliage depending on the time of the year, but whenever you visit, this hot spring and its surrounding nature are well worth you visit and make for an authentic experience you will not forget!
+You will be mesmerized by either fresh verdure or golden foliage depending on the time of the year, but whenever you visit, this hot spring and its surrounding nature are well worth a visit.

 Hours: 6 am – 7 pm (clost from end November to mid-April)